Cannes: Nicolas Cage, Gerard Depardieu Films set for Directors’ Fortnight

 Chinese director Ming Zhang's The Pluto Moment will be the director's first Cannes entry.

 Julio Hernandez Cordon’s Comprame un Revolver (Buy Me a Gun) and Agustin Toscano, whose The Owners took a special prize in the Critics’ Week selection in 2013, will compete with El Motoarrebatador (The Motorcraft).

-Joueurs (Treat Me Like Fire), the first film from Marie Monge, who won a Cesar for her short film Marseille by Night, is also in the running.
+Joueurs (Treat Me Like Fire), the first film from Marie Monge, who was nominated for a Cesar for her short film Marseille by Night, is also in the running.

 Brazilian director Beatriz Seigner’s Los Silencios, Spanish director Jaime Rosales’ Petra, and Serbian director Ognjen Glavonic’s Teret also made the final cut, together with animated adventure Mirai from Japanese director Mamoru Hosoda.

 Two other Italian directors are in competition, with Stefano Savona’s Palestinian family drama Samouni Road and Gianni Zanasi’s Troppa Grazia, starring Alba Rohrwacher and landing as the closing night film, rounding out the lineup.